xerion0712/Solana-AI-Agent-Toolkit/guides/add_your_own_tool.md

 }

 // or alternatively
-const result = await agent.customFunction("your-input"); // assuming you have a `customFunction` method in SolanaAgentKit console.log(result);
+const result = await agent.customFunction("your-input"); // assuming you have implemented `customFunction` method in SolanaAgentKit console.log(result);
 ```